 Per Section 24-130(b)(5) of the prior Subdivision Regulations, only property outside of the CBCA overlay zones must conform to this requirement.
-An NRI was completed to establish all of the on-site environmental features (woodland limits, Potomac River water line, floodplain limits, primary buffer (CBCA 100-foot tidal buffer), secondary buffer (expanded primary buffer), and steep slopes).
-The regulated environmental features on the subject property have been preserved and/or restored, to the fullest extent possible, based on the limits of disturbance shown on the CP and DSP.
+An NRI was completed to establish all on-site environmental features (woodland limits, Potomac River water line, floodplain limits, primary buffer, secondary buffer (expanded primary buffer), and steep slopes).
+The regulated environmental features on the subject property have been preserved and/or restored, to the fullest extent possible, based on the LOD shown on the CP and DSP.